muntact/react-uikit-components/packages/react-uikit-button/README.md

 ## Button Contexts

-The color of the button can be easily changed by adding a context to the context prop.
+<span>The color of the button can be easily changed by adding a context to the context prop.</span>

 <table class="uk-table">